dylanclements/darksoulsremake/docs/rationale.md

 The Player will be instantiated with EstusFlask added to his inventory and that EstusFlask will be instantiated with DrinkEstusAction added to `allowableActions`<br>
 Therefore, the Player will be prompted with an option to drink the estus every turn.
 EstusFlask will also refill its charges when the Player rests at the Bonfire.
-Therefore it must implement Resettable.
+Therefore, it must implement Resettable.

 DrinkEstusAction will heal an Actor (Player) and decrement the charges in EstusFlask.<br>
 DrinkEstusAction must target both an Actor and the EstusFlask instance it was declared in.